MicrosoftDocs/azure-dev-docs/java/jdk/java-jdk-install.md

 # Install the JDK for Azure and Azure Stack

-Azul Zulu Enterprise builds of OpenJDK are a no-cost, multi-platform, production-ready distribution of the OpenJDK for Azure and Azure Stack backed by Microsoft and Azul Systems.
+Azul Zulu for Azure - Enterprise Edition JDK builds are a no-cost, multi-platform, production-ready distribution of the OpenJDK for Azure and Azure Stack backed by Microsoft and Azul Systems.
 They contain all the components for building and running Java SE applications.

 There are [multiple download package types supported for each client OS](https://www.azul.com/downloads/azure-only/zulu/).
 You can also get a virtual machine image from the Azure Marketplace Gallery for the following platforms: